 Site Approvals / Constraints Current Position Environmentally Sensitive Areas (Flora and Fauna) Hartfield Park is classified as Bush Forever site and has a high conservation priority.
 A Natural Area Holdings report by Natural Area Consulting Management and Services confirmed that in respect of the redeveloped area for hockey the vast majority of the vegetation condition was degraded with only small areas of excellent / very good (southeast portion of the site and northern corner) and good (south western area outside of the playing field and eastern corner - east of the maintenance area and maintenance shed) areas of vegetation.
 Further investigation by the Department of Park and Wildlife was required to determine if this vegetation type is the Threatened Ecological Community Type.
 The site has now been largely cleared of this vegetation.
 Under the Environmentally Sensitive Areas, Environmental Protection Act 1986 where rare flora is identified within 50m of a developable area or an area covered by a threatened ecological community, approval will need to be sought for clearance.
-The area behind the Rugby Union facility and Scouts area both contain Declared Rare Flora (DRF) and are considered to be in very good condition and should be considered worthy of conservation.
+The area behind the Rugby Union facility and Scouts area both contain Declared Rare Flora (DRF) should be considered worthy of conservation.
 Both areas contain a Threatened Ecological Community.
-All other areas surrounding Morrison Oval are in poorer condition and either degraded or completely degraded.
-Environmentally sensitive areas lie round Reid Oval, Hartfield Park Recreation Centre and other areas as shown highlighted in orange on the plan below.
+All other areas surrounding Morrison Oval (North East corner of site) are in poorer condition and either degraded or completely degraded.
 Hartfield Park - Aboriginal Heritage Significance and Approvals Hartfield Park is of Aboriginal cultural significance and contains within its bounds a scar tree site.
 The site was formerly known as Maamba Reserve and was used as an Aboriginal camping site at the turn of the last century.
-Aboriginal Heritage approvals were granted for the development of sporting infrastructure on the site as part of the implementation of the HPMP 2010.
+Aboriginal Heritage approvals were granted for the development of sporting infrastructure on the site as part of the implementation of the HPMP Stage 1.
 All new projects will require Aboriginal Heritage assessment and approval, with the exception of any development on the new hockey / teeball site.
 The Department of Planning, Lands and Heritage recently released the new draft Aboriginal Heritage Act 2020 (AHA 2020), which will eventually replace the Aboriginal Heritage Act 1972 (AHA 1972).
 The State is intending to introduce the new AHA 2020 to parliament in late 2020 or early 2021.
 Information pertinent to the HPMP Stage 2 project from the new AHA 2020 includes: